Koredotcom/koredotai-docs/docs/platform/instructions/en/latest/Actions/azure.md

 **Overview**

-Connect Azure to generate answers and extract skills to perform various other actions.

-The Kore.ai XO Platform allows you to integrate with Azure, enabling you to easily connect your Azure instance to fetch extract skills and generate answers as required.
+The Kore.ai XO Platform allows you to easily connect your Azure OpenAI instance to find answers for your general queries.

 </container>